 - Offer More Value: Your follow-up should continue the "happy exchange."
 Instead of asking for a meeting right away, offer a helpful resource, a case study relevant to their industry, or an invitation to another valuable webinar.

-This thoughtful approach turns a cold lead into a warm conversation, dramatically increasing your chances of conversion.
+The takeaway: This thoughtful approach turns a cold lead into a warm conversation, dramatically increasing your chances of conversion.
 It proves your brand is organized, personal, and genuinely helpful.